zalando/gin-oauth2/README.md

 ## Contact

-* E-Mail: sandor.szuecs@zalando.de
+* E-Mail: team-teapot@zalando.de
 * Security issues: Please send an email to [maintainers](MAINTAINERS).
 We'll try to get back to you within two workdays.
+If you don't hear back ,then send an email to team-teapot@zalando.de.

 ## Contributors